Skip to content

 One of the major benefits of Indexed Universal Life (or Whole Life) is they are both tax-advantaged accounts only without the various restrictive shackles associated with a 401(k), IRA, or Roth.
 Since life insurance provides a social good in the eyes of federal and state governments, you get special tax treatment inside your Indexed Universal Life insurance policy.

-Now to be clear, there is a cap to the amount of premium someone can pay into their IUL policy, but that is only limited by the amount of death benefit their cash value supports.
+Now to be clear, there is a cap to the amount of premium someone can pay into their IUL insurance policy, but that is only limited by the amount of death benefit their cash value supports.
 Theoretically, someone could simply increase the amount of insurance they have to increase their IUL contributions to whatever level they want.
 Obviously, this entails they’re either still healthy enough to qualify or they’ve acquired some cheap term insurance that’s guaranteed convertible to IUL at whatever rating the term policy was issued at.

 Hutch’s Take on IUL’s more flexible contribution limits, withdrawal age, income limitations:

-For higher-income earners already maxing out their retirement accounts, life insurance is one of the only remaining tax-advantaged account option with the ultimate flexibility to both fund and use that money before any specific retirement age.
+For higher-income earners already maxing out their retirement accounts, life insurance is one of the few remaining tax-advantaged account option with the ultimate flexibility to both fund and use that money before any specific retirement age.

 Most clients are already allocated to bond funds or target date funds inside their 401(k).
 But having an “actuarial bond” in the form of life insurance outside the plan may allow them to consider a more aggressive allocation inside their 401(k) as well as optimized retirement withdrawal strategies using IUL.